Our kits are based around an Atmel

 The most significant feature which sets us apart from other kits is that we

-include a LCD screen with your kit, capable of displaying 24x2 characters.
+include a LCD screen with your kit, capable of displaying 80 characters (4 rows with 20 characters on each).

 For any projects that require a person to interact with the circuit, an LCD